 Note: The SSLv3 option is included for backwards compatibility only and is not recommended.
 Check with your LDAP or network administrator to find the correct setting.
 The default is TLSv1.2.

-- If you selected Simple authentication, enter the DN (Distinguished Name) for your Authentication Principal under Authentication Principal DN.
+- If you selected either form of Simple authentication, enter the DN (Distinguished Name) for your Authentication Principal under Authentication Principal DN.
 Most likely, you'll need to obtain this from an admin on your LDAP system.
 Sample DNs include:

 - Under Authentication Password, enter the password for the Authentication Principal.

 - Under Base DN, enter the "base" or default Distinguished Name for your users.
 Use the key-value pairs that work for the largest number of your users.
 Sample Base DNs include:

 Note: The Base DN is used only to establish a default DN for users, in order to make User set up a bit simpler.
 If the Base DN is not applicable to your implementation because users are spread out over multiple LDAP containers, choose a common search path for the Base DN.
 You can specify searches individually at the user level (see the next section).

 - For the User Lookup Method: if your users plan to log in using their actual LDAP names make sure that the DN Username Attribute radiobutton is selected, and enter the attribute for your users LDAP user names.
 Use the key that works for the largest number of your users.
 Sample Username Attributes include: